What if? Emulative Simulation with World Models for Situated Reasoning: Experiments

 The results in Tab.~\ref{tab:sim2real} show that Wan2.1, fine-tuned on WanderDream, surpasses Wan2.2 with prompt extension in both video generation and QA.
 Although the gains in End-FID, S-SSIM, and LPIPS are marginal, fine-tuning brings a clear improvement in overall video quality (FVD) together with a ${+}4.2\%$ increase in QA accuracy.
 Surprisingly, even though real human motion in captured videos does not follow the shortest path, training on imagined shortest-path trajectories in WanderDream still produces a notable FVD improvement that better mimics video dynamics.
 The real-world FVD is worse than on the WanderDream validation set.
 We attribute this to suboptimal real-world trajectories and varying velocity along the trajectory.
 MindJourney performs even worse than the MLLM that receives only the start panorama.

 Fig.~\ref{fig:sim2real} shows a qualitative example.
 The fine-tuned model sometimes misinterprets agents, such as \textit{generating the explorer’s hat as an object on the door}, but still produces plausible layouts and correct answers.
 In contrast, prompt extension helps to plan roughly correct directions, \textit{e.g.}, \textit{toward the window with the cabinet on the right}, but generates front-view images instead of panoramas and places the camera in the wrong position, which leads to incorrect spatial understanding.
-Despite agent occlusions and discrepancies between imagined trajectories and real exploration, WanderDream achieves strong transferability for imagination and reasoning in real-world settings.
+Despite agent occlusions and discrepancies between imagined trajectories and real exploration, WanderDream shows promising transferability for imagination and reasoning on our real-world test set, while larger-scale validation across more diverse environments is left for future work.